 MCA guidance for community based services and members of care providers' boards

-The Transforming Care programme, in partnership with the Care Providers Alliance, commissioned some guidance for providers of community services and a briefing paper aimed at members of care provider's boards in order to support providers to apply the MCA in the right way, alongside an easy read guide to the MCA.
+The Transforming Care programme, in partnership with the Care Providers Alliance, commissioned a guide for providers of community services and a briefing aimed at members of care provider's boards in order to support providers to apply the MCA in the right way, alongside an easy read guide to the MCA.